Sorry, Tom Brady Is the 2017 NFL MVP

 The MVP is a quarterback's award.
 Does that mean it is impossible for a non-QB to win it?
 No. Adrian Peterson rightfully won the MVP back in 2012 because he absolutely blasted away everybody at his position and carried his team on his back like few have at running back.
 That year, Peterson rushed for almost 500 yards more than the next guy and ended up with almost 400 more yards from scrimmage than any other player; he also averaged 6.0 yards a carry.
 That's crazy.
 Gurley had a phenomenal year, but he did not quite have an MVP year.

 Back to the quarterback position.
 In addition to my other arguments, Wentz simply did not play enough to put up MVP numbers.
-He led the league in touchdowns, but he did not even hit 3,300 passing yards.
+He was one off the league lead in touchdowns, but he did not even hit 3,300 passing yards.
 Tom Brady posted 4,577 yards and had a better passer rating than Carson.
 So even if we were to just look at stats, Brady has him beat.
 A QB cannot win the MVP award in this day and age with less than 3,300 passing yards (yes, I know Steve McNair shared the award with Peyton in 2003 with only 3,215, but even that was a stretch back then).